plone/documentation/develop/plone/sessions/cookies.rst

 Sanitizing cookies for the cache
 ================================

-You don't want to store HTTP responses with cookies in a front end cache server, because this would be a leak of other users' information.
+You do not want to store HTTP responses with cookies in a front end cache server, because this would be a leak of other users' information.

-Don't cache pages with cookies set.
+Do not cache pages with cookies set.
 Also with multilingual sites it makes sense to have unique URLs for different translations as this greatly simplifies caching (you can ignore language cookie).

 Note that cookies can be set: